-Diocletian's Palace is the most famous cultural and tourist attraction of Split.
+Diocletian's Palace is the most famous cultural and tourist attraction of Split, Croatia.

-Although called palace, it is more like a big fortress surrounded by walls and towers.
+Although called a palace, it is more like a big fortress surrounded by walls and towers.

 It was built in the 4th century by Roman Emperor Diocletian who wanted to build a fortress to spend his retirement age.
 No wonder he chose the beautiful city of Split.